 - 1. Standing water, when not disturbed by a strong wind, reflects almost all the incident microwave radiation away from the sensor, resulting in a black or dark tone.
-In contrast, a strong wind would cause patches of lighter tone on the normally - dark response from standing water.Standing water under vegetation, such as some wetlands, particularly those covered by grass, moss and relatively few trees, tends to result in a light tone. - Slopes facing toward the sensor are usually lighter than slopes facing away from the sensor.
+In contrast, a strong wind would cause patches of lighter tone on the normally - 2.
+Standing water under vegetation, such as some wetlands, particularly those covered by grass, moss and relatively few - Slopes facing toward the sensor are usually lighter than slopes facing away from the sensor.
 Moist soils are usually brighter than dry soils. - Forest canopies generally show up with a more coarse texture than grasslands, which reflects their greater variability in surface roughness response.
 As well, wetlands with areas of grass or moss interspersed with trees (e.g., black spruce) - can also show up as a mottled or 'salt-and-pepper' texture.

-6. Canopies with higher moisture content reflect radar energy better than those with low water content; hence they appear in a lighter tone. - 7.
-Conifer versus deciduous trees without leaves show different texture and tones under certain combination of beam mode and look direction.

-8. Under height signatures. - Urban buildings, cars, fences, bridges, etc., tend to result in bright signatures.
-In general, Standard Beam 1 images are more sensitive to soil and vegetation moisture than Standard Beam 7 images. - As a result, Standard Beam 1 images tend to show more variation of tones.
+6. Canopies with higher moisture content reflect radar energy better than those with low water content; hence they appear in - 7.
+Conifer versus deciduous trees without leaves show different texture and tones under certain combination of beam mode and look direction. - 8.
+Urban buildings, cars, fences, bridges, etc., tend to result in bright signatures. - In general, Standard Beam 1 images are more sensitive to soil and vegetation moisture than Standard Beam 7 images.
+As a result, Standard Beam 1 images tend to show more variation of tones.

-10. The same terrain may appear different in tone when imaged at different incident angles and in different look directions, hence the same area may have a differing response depending on the simple map or figure evaluated.
+The same terrain may appear different in tone when imaged at different incident angles and in different look directions, hence the come area may be a different resource of the come area may be a different sense of the come area may be a different sense of the come area may be a different sense of the come area may be a different sense of the come area. hence the same area may have a differing response depending on the simple map or figure evaluated.